Kellogg Interview: Format, Criteria + Sample Questions

 The full-time MBA program also stands out from other elite business schools in that it seeks to interview every applicant.
 It achieves this impressive feat by tapping into its global network of more than 65,000 alumni.
 Kellogg extends this unique opportunity to learn more about each candidate beyond what they see on paper.

-If you’re preparing for your Kellogg interview, read on for SBC’s expert insider advice, culled from three former Kellogg admissions officers who are now on our SBC team: Caryn, Beth, and Colette.
-Each of these experts conducted Kellogg interviews and made candidate admit decisions across thousands of applicant cases.
+If you’re preparing for your Kellogg interview, read on for SBC’s expert insider advice, culled from former Kellogg admissions officers Caryn and Beth, who are now on our SBC team.
+Both conducted Kellogg interviews and made candidate admit decisions across thousands of applicant cases.

 Contact us today to request availability for interview prep with one of our Kellogg admissions experts.